honestrox logo

 Tell me you can relate to this.

 You walk through the sliding doors of your building, step up to the elevators and press the button.
 There’s no one else around you.
-You look back at the entrance and notice someone you know is about to come in as the elevator dings.
+You look back at the entrance and notice that someone you know is about to enter as the elevator dings.

-You run into the elevator, start pressing the close button in a panicky maniacal way, and barely make it as you see their hand about to stop the elevator.
+You run into the elevator, start pressing the close button panicky maniacally, and barely make it as you see their hand about to stop the elevator.

 Phew, they were too late.